 During most of Richard’s reign, Henry Tudor remained in Brittany where he effectively mustered the support of the Lancaster faction.
-In 1483, unpopularity of Richard’s reign culminated in a number of uprisings, one of them most notably led by the Duke of Buckingham and spearheaded by Henry’s mother Lade Margaret.
+In 1483, the unpopularity of Richard’s reign culminated in a number of uprisings, one of them most notably led by the Duke of Buckingham and spearheaded by Henry’s mother Lady Margaret.

-Richard successfully put down the rebellions, executed Buckingham and took away all titles of Lady Margaret.
+Richard successfully put down the rebellions, executed Buckingham, and took away all titles of Lady Margaret.
 The conspirators who fled Richard’s wrath took refuge with Henry in Brittany.

-The armies of King Richard and Henry Tudor faced each other at the Bosworth Field.
-Henry’s forces comprised of 5000 men while Richard mustered 10000 men.
+The armies of King Richard and Henry Tudor faced each other at Bosworth Field.
+Henry’s forces comprised 5000 men while Richard mustered 10000 men.

 Stanley was one of the northern lords and although loyal to Richard, hadn’t been very steadfast in remaining loyal to a given person.

 This took place at a time when Richard was fiercely pressing against Henry Tudor and was about to kill the Lancastrian leader.

 Henry was consequently crowned King and before soon, married Elizabeth of York.
-This marriage united the rival claims to English throne and effectively ended the feud between the two rival factions.
+This marriage united the rival claims to the English throne and effectively ended the feud between the two rival factions.